sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-surveys.md

 ### Set up custom hosting

+You can host surveys on a link other than the default one.

-1. In Contact Center admin center or Customer Service admin center, go the survey that you want to host on a link other than the default one.
+1. In Contact Center admin center or Customer Service admin center, select the survey that you want to custom host.
 1. Select the survey and select **Edit**.
 1. In **Survey URL**, enter the custom host page URL where you want to display the survey.
 1. Do the following for a seamless hosting experience: